AxtMueller/Windows-Kernel-Explorer/README.md

 1. Team of WIN64AST (I referenced the UI design and many features of this software)
 2. Team of PCHunter (I referenced some features of this software)
 3. Team of ProcessHacker (I studied the source code of this software, but I didn't use it in my project)
-4. Author of DSEFIX (I use it as an alternative solution to load driver)

 # Contact
 ### E-MAIL: AxtMueller#gmx.de (Replace # with @)